Treating bowel incontinence

 Medication and surgery are usually only considered if other treatments haven't worked.

-Read on to learn about the different treatments you may be offered.
-You can also read a summary of the pros and cons of these, allowing you to compare your treatment options.
+The various treatments for bowel incontinence are outlined below.
+You can also read a summary of the pros and cons of the treatments for bowel incontinence, allowing you to compare your treatment options.

 You may find it helpful to use continence products until your bowel incontinence is better controlled.
 Most continence products are available for free on the NHS.